Chemical Warfare Brigade: The Plan

 The Plan was simple.
 Amos knew what was going on over at Bert's.
-When the construction jobs dried up at the compound, Bert had told Amos that he could come to him if he ever needed anything.
-It was when he repeated himself and said emphatically, "Anything", that Amos understood.
+When the construction jobs dried up, Bert had told Amos that he could come to him if he ever needed anything.
+It was when he repeated himself and said emphatically, "anything", that Amos understood.
 Amos always turned down Bert's offer for "legal" work.
-But one night in a drunken conversation with the doctor at a local bar, Amos finds out about a chemical that the doctor is working with at the University.
+But one night in a drunken conversation with the doctor at a local bar, Amos finds out about a chemical that Doc is working with at the University.
 The research indicates that the chemical kills anything that it comes into contact with, but that it leaves virtually no trace of itself.
 The research project on the chemical, which the University had named Veritin-22, was originally funded to see if there could be possible uses for it as a pesticide, but the research indicates that there is no control over what it kills.
-It kills everything that it comes into contact with, and the doctor speculates in passing that even a small amount could kill a large population of buffalo, or elephants, or monkeys, or even people.
+It kills everything that it comes into contact with, and the doctor speculates in passing that even a small amount could kill a large population of buffalo, elephants, monkeys, or even people.
 And as a product of the chemical decomposition, it would not leave a trace of itself.
-The perfect chemical weapon.
 They decide to have a meeting with Albert Lai to see if any of his friends could use such a powerful stealth weapon.
-Both of these guys need a big score.
-They do some simple math and realize they could potentially put hundreds of thousands of dollars in their pockets, if their consciences could take it.
-And hell, to these guys, that's like millions.
+Their new chemical could sell for hundreds of thousands of dollars.